bentoml/BentoML/README.md

 build complex feature pipelines for experimental models.

-Our vision is to empower Machine Learning scientists to build and ship their own models as production services, just like software engineers do.
+Our vision is to empower Machine Learning scientists to build and ship their own models end-to-end as production services, just like software engineers do.
 BentoML is enssentially this missing 'build tool' for Machine Learing projects.

 With that in mind, here is the top design goals for BentoML: